postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 ## Viewing build status

 After you set up a GitLab integration, information for build jobs is available in Postman.
-For each build you can view the branch, start time, and status (successful or failed).
+For each build you can view the branch, start time, and status (`Successful` or `Failed`).
 You can also view the results of collection runs that are [configured in your pipeline using Newman](#viewing-collection-run-details).

 To view build jobs, open an API version and select the **Test** tab.
 The most recent jobs are listed under **CI/CD Builds**.